markuszoeller/markuszoeller.github.io/_sources/posts/2016/03/06/grafana-graphite-statsd.rst.txt

    :linenos:

 * line 6 makes use of the python package we installed in :ref:`prereqs`.
-  We can now interact with the local *statsd* deamon on this machine.
+  We can now interact with the local *statsd* daemon on this machine.
 * line 42 creates one single metric we will later push to *statsd*.
   The key is one of the possible bug report importances and the value is the number of bug reports associated with it.
 For example: ``high:33`` means,